Cold Feet

-Cold Feet is a British comedy-drama television series produced by Granada Television for the ITV network.
+Cold Feet is a British comedy drama television series produced by Granada Television for the ITV network.
 The series was created and principally written by Mike Bullen as a follow-up to his 1997 Comedy Premiere special of the same name.
 The series follows three couples experiencing the ups-and-downs of romance, originally Adam Williams and Rachel Bradley (James Nesbitt and Helen Baxendale), Pete and Jenny Gifford (John Thomson and Fay Ripley) and Karen and David Marsden (Hermione Norris and Robert Bathurst).
 As the original series progressed, the Giffords divorced and Pete married Jo Ellison (Kimberley Joseph), whilst Karen and David also separated, forming relationships with Mark Cubitt (Sean Pertwee) and Robyn Duff (Lucy Robinson).

 The original series was executive-produced by Bullen with Granada's head of comedy Andy Harries, and produced by Christine Langan, Spencer Campbell and Emma Benson.
 32 episodes were broadcast over the original five series from 15 November 1998 to 16 March 2003.
-A revival with all of the original cast except Baxendale began airing from 5 September 2016.
+A revival with all of the original cast except Baxendale (Rachel had been killed off) began airing from 5 September 2016.

-The revived series introduced Ceallach Spellman as Matthew, Adam and Rachel's now teenage son, alongside Karen David as Adam's second wife Angela Zubayr following the death of Rachel, and Art Malik as Angela's business tycoon father Eddie, a love interest for Karen Marsden.
+The revived series introduced Cel Spellman as Matthew, Adam and Rachel's now teenage son, alongside Karen David as Adam's second wife Angela Zubayr following the death of Rachel, and Art Malik as Angela's business tycoon father Eddie, a love interest for Karen Marsden.
 Pete and Jenny had remarried whilst David's marriage to Robyn was crumbling.
 Leanne Best was introduced as Tina Reynolds, Adam's partner following his separation from Angela.
 After his separation from Robyn, Nikki Kirkbright (Siobhan Finneran) is introduced as David's new partner, and Adam later forms a relationship with Karen.

-In 2020, at the conclusion of Series 9, it was announced in a group statement that Cold Feet was being rested for the foreseeable future, with a view to returning once again when the characters have reached the next suitable age for stories to tell.
+In 2020, at the conclusion of series 9, it was announced in a group statement that Cold Feet was being rested for the foreseeable future, with a view to returning once again when the characters have reached the next suitable age for stories to tell.